Trump says he expects Russia, Saudis to cut oil production

 Trump also has said he will meet with U.S. oil and gas company executives Friday.

-According to the American Petroleum Institute, U.S. crude inventories rose by 10.5 million barrels last week, well over twice what energy analysts had been expecting.
+One oil industry regulator in Texas, Ryan Sitton, has been discussing the possibility of pro-rating production in his state, although a formal proposal hasn't been made.

+“I need to be at least talking about what that might look like,” Sitton said in an interview.
+"If the president were to step into a deal or step into negotiations and help get a deal done, if I can give him a tool to bring to the table then I’d like to explore it.”

-Low crude prices makes many drilling operations in the U.S. unsustainable, and in response companies have announced thousands of layoffs and furloughs.
-At the same time, for most consumers, falling oil prices are a blessing.
+Low crude prices make many drilling operations in the U.S. unsustainable, and in response companies have announced thousands of layoffs and furloughs.
+At the same time, for most consumers, falling oil prices can be a blessing.
 Some stations are selling gasoline for less than $1 a gallon, though the national average is closer to $2, and many Americans staying home won't see a benefit from low gas prices.

-AP Business Writer Aya Batrawy in Dubai, Kevin Freking in Washington and Cathy Bussewitz in New York contributed to this report.
+Batrawy reported from Dubai and Bussewitz reported from New York.
+James Heintz in Moscow and Kevin Freking in Washington contributed to this report.